 As a result of the COVID-19 pandemic, the Suncorp Group could experience increased claims activity in a variety of industries from many of the Suncorp Group's policyholders at the same time.
-The Suncorp Group may also face increased costs associated with claims under its policies, an increased number of customers experiencing difficulty paying premiums or policies not being able to lapse for specific periods of time or situation.
-A continuation or escalation of the COVID-19 pandemic could also materially affect risk profiles of customers and the ability of the Suncorp Group to write new business.
+The Suncorp Group may also face increased costs associated with claims under its policies, an increased number of customers experiencing difficulty paying premiums or policies not being able to lapse for specific periods of time or situations.
+A continuation or escalation of the COVID-19 pandemic could materially affect risk profiles of customers and the ability of the Suncorp Group to write new business.

-The Suncorp Group may also be adversely impacted by any policies, practices, laws, or regulations introduced which require or compel insurers to defer insurance premiums, pay claims in relation to COVID-19 losses which would not otherwise be payable under the relevant policy terms or in the normal course of business.
-Such policies, practices, laws, or regulations could apply retroactively and require insurers to make payments to policyholders who have suffered loss in connection with the COVID-19 pandemic who were not eligible for payments under the terms of their policy.
+The Suncorp Group may also be adversely impacted by any judgements, AFCA rulings, policies, practices, laws, or regulations introduced which require or compel insurers to defer insurance premiums, and/or pay claims in relation to COVID-19 losses which would not otherwise be payable under the relevant policy terms or in the normal course of business.
+Such judgements, AFCA rulings, policies, practices, laws, or regulations could apply retroactively and require insurers to make payments to policyholders who have suffered loss in connection with the COVID-19 pandemic who were not eligible for payments under the terms of their policy.
 This could adversely affect the Suncorp Group's balance sheet's existing provisions and claim management activities.
+Refer to section 2.1 for the risks associated with COVID-19.

-2.17 Estimation and adequacy of claims provisions
+Estimation and adequacy of claims provisions

 There is a risk that Suncorp Group's provisions for insurance liabilities may prove to be inadequate to cover its ultimate liability under policies written by its insurance Subsidiaries.
-Within the Insurance (Australia) and New Zealand functions, insurance provisions for outstanding claims and unearned premiums are maintained to cover the estimated ultimate liability for claims, including claims handling expenses.
+Within the Insurance Australia and New Zealand functions, insurance provisions for outstanding claims and unearned premiums are maintained to cover the estimated ultimate liability for claims, including claims handling expenses.
 Although the Suncorp Group seeks to maintain provisions across its insurance businesses at a high probability of adequacy, the estimation of claims provisions is inherently uncertain so, there remains a chance that the ultimate cost of claims will be higher, perhaps significantly.
-While the estimation of claims is carried out at regular intervals (e.g. bi-annually), the estimates are based on actuarial and statistical methodologies made on the basis of facts and circumstances known at a given time and estimates of trends into the future.
+The estimates are based on actuarial and statistical methodologies made on the basis of facts and circumstances known at a given time and estimates of trends into the future.
 Potential causes of inadequate estimates include a greater than estimated number of future claims reported, wage inflation greater than forecast, increased costs as a result of new legal precedents, changes in exchange rates or increased cost of goods and services for repairs.
+Insufficient provisions for insurance liabilities could adversely affect the Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.